kavishrathod/matlab-image-dataset-augmentation/README.md

 This repository contains a **MATLAB-based image augmentation script** that automatically processes images from multiple subfolders and generates **10 augmented versions per image**.

-It is designed for **machine learning, deep learning, and computer vision** dataset preparation.
+It is designed for **machine learning, deep learning, and computer vision** datasets preparation.

 ---